mangate/SelfGPT/README.md

 ## Known issues

-- The Twilio account disconnects each 72 hours: Reconnecting is easy, just send the same message you send on step 5 that connected you in the first place.
+- The Twilio account disconnects each 72 hours: Reconnecting is easy, just send the same message you sent on step 5 that connected you in the first place.
 - The Ngrok chantes URL: Sometime the bot would stop responding.
 This can be caused by the Ngrok changing the URL.
 In this case you have to repeat step 6.

 ## How to contribute